Inumbratus/Inumbratus.github.io/index.md

 layout: default
 ---
 ##### Portfolio - Mitchell Lynn
-Last Update: 6/2024
+Last Update: 3/2025

 # Who am I?

 I'm a Programmer, or "Software Engineer" if we're being fancy.
-I started programming in 2019, and so as of writing this have 5 years of experience in the field.
+I started programming in 2019, and so as of writing this have ~6 years of experience in the field.
 I completed a Diploma and Bachelor's degree of Game Development (Programming) at SAE Sydney, which took 2 years, and then worked for Spectre Studios, before it was acquired by
 Virtually Human Studios (VHS), then at Fenix Studios, which was formed from many of the people who made up Spectre Studios originally.

 ## Experience

-I've used Unity & C#, but my preference is certainly UE4/5's Blueprint system and C++.
+I've primarily used UE4/5's Blueprint system and C++ over the last 5 years, but I've started using Redot for personal projects.

 *	Unreal Engine (4/5)
 *	C++
 *	Github
 *	Perforce
 *	Blender
+*	Godot (Redot)
 *   Unity
 *   C#